Dirc/webapp_fullstack_go_docker/blog.md

 docker run -it --rm -p 8080:8080 --name web gowebapp
 ```

-Verify the webapp by browse to one of the uri's.
+Verify the webapp by browse to one of the URLs.

 ## Get database running in a Postgres container

-For our Postgress database, we take the [the official Postgres image](https://hub.docker.com/_/postgres/).
+For our Postgres database, we take the [the official Postgres image](https://hub.docker.com/_/postgres/).

 We can start a Postgres container and add a password and default database.